opencaesar/firesat-example/README.md

 Pre-req: A Fuseki server with a firesat dataset must be running at http://localhost:3030/firesat

 ## Generate Docs
-You must first have Bikeshed installed from [here](https://tabatkins.github.io/bikeshed/#installing)
+You must first have Bikeshed (the app itself) installed from [here](https://tabatkins.github.io/bikeshed/#install-final)
 ```
 ./gradlew bikeshed2html
 ```